-To demonstrate the practicality of our proposed solution, we have designed and implemented a new job scheduler to assign tasks from multiple jobs to geo-distributed datacenters, in the context of Apache Spark.
-Our experimental results on multiple Amazon EC2 datacenters have shown that our new scheduler is effective in optimizing job completion times and achieving max-min fairness.
+To demonstrate the practicality of our proposed solution, we have designed and implemented a new job scheduler to assign tasks from multiple jobs to geodistributed datacenters, in the context of Apache Spark.
+Our experimental results on multiple Amazon EC2 datacenters have shown that our new scheduler is effective in optimizing job completion times and achieving maxmin fairness.

 Highlights of our original contributions are as follows.
 First, as motivated by our example in Sec.
-II, we focus on jointly assigning tasks from multiple data parallel jobs across multiple datacenters, which considers the interplay between these jobs when sharing a limited pool of datacenter resources.
+2, we focus on jointly assigning tasks from multiple data parallel jobs across multiple datacenters, which considers the interplay between these jobs when sharing a limited pool of datacenter resources.
 Second, our problem, formulated as a lexicographical minimization problem in Sec.
-III, has both the discrete and multi-objective nature that make it challenging to solve.
+3, has both the discrete and multi-objective nature that make it challenging to solve.
 Fortunately, with a careful investigation of its structure, we are able to identify the favorable properties of totally unimodular constraints and a separable convex objective, thus transforming it into an equivalent LP problem to be efficiently and elegantly solved (Sec.
-IV and Sec.
-V).
-Finally, to show its practicality, we have completed a real-world implementation of our proposed solution within the Spark job scheduling framework, and conducted extensive evaluations across multiple datacenters in Amazon EC2 (Sec.
-VI).
+4 and Sec.
+5).
+Finally, to show its effectiveness and practicality, we have completed both large-scale simulations and a real-world implementation of our proposed solution within the Spark job scheduling framework, and conducted extensive evaluations across multiple datacenters in Amazon EC2 (Sec.
+6).

-II.
-BACKGROUND AND MOTIVATION
+2 BACKGROUND AND MOTIVATION